vPeteWalker/midway/failure/failure.rst

       To refresh the screen hit CTRL+R

 #.
-Hit CTRL+C to exit the *Rebuild Estimator* and proceed once the disk has been successfully removed.
+Once the disk has been successfully removed, hit CTRL+C to exit the *Rebuild Estimator*.

 #.
 Enable hidden commands in ncli by running ``ncli -h=true``.